hellodvh/ion-inventory-web-app/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
+Ensure that you have the latest version of [.NET 6.0](https://dotnet.microsoft.com/en-us/downloade), [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), and [WAMP localhost](https://sourceforge.net/projects/wampserver/) installed on your machine.
 The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.

 ### How to install